lux4rd0/unifi_protect_time_lapse/README.md

 3. Replace `your-protect-host` with your UniFi Protect hostname/IP
 4. Run `docker compose up -d`

+**Note**: The first startup may take a few minutes as Docker downloads the image and initializes the system.
+Subsequent starts are much faster thanks to optimized caching.

 ## Environmental Variables

 ### Core API Configuration